annot8/annot8-archived/README.md

 This repository contains 4 sub-projects

 * `annot8-api` - The core interfaces (API) used by Annot8
+* `annot8-supporting` - Supporting projects
   * `annot8-common` - Common tools, classes and helpers
   * `annot8-implementations` - The standard implementation of Annot8 classes
   * `annot8-testing` - Implementations and utilities useful when testing

 ## Versioning